Going dark

 Read more Boulder Weekly coverage of the 2024 Colorado Primary Election

 Kaylee Harter contributed to this reporting.
-Editor’s note: This article has been updated to include the most recent financial filings from June 17.
+Editor's note: This article has been updated to include spending on ads attacking Rodriguez and to include the latest financial filings from June 17.